kikwit/kikwit/README.md

 ## Installation
 ```
-# Create a folder for you project
+# Create a folder for your project
 mkdir /path/to/my/project
+# Change to your project folder
+cd /path/to/my/project
-# Install Yeoman and kikwit generator
+# Install yo and kikwit generator
-sudo npm install yeoman generator-kikwit -g
+npm install yo generator-kikwit -g
-# kickstart you application
+# kickstart your application
 yo kikwit
 ```